-In a patient with high-risk CLL, a bone marrow or peripheral blood stem cell transplant may be an option.
-This involves taking stem cells from either the bone marrow or blood of a donor, usually a family member, and transplanting it into the patient so that it can establish a new immune system.
+If you have high-risk CLL, this treatment may be an option.
+It involves taking stem cells from the bone marrow or blood of a donor — usually a family member — and transplanting them into your body to help establish a new immune system.

-During chemotherapy, your immune system is weakened, leaving you more vulnerable to infections.
-Fatigue and other side effects of chemotherapy can occur, including other cancers.
-Abnormal levels of antibodies and low blood counts may also occur during treatment.
+Chemotherapy weakens your immune system, leaving you more vulnerable to infections.
+You may also develop abnormal levels of antibodies and low blood cell counts during chemotherapy.

 - hair loss